 What’s the latest Celtic transfer news?

-What has Postecoglou said about Celtic’s transfer activity?
+What has Ange Postecoglou said about his new team?

 Read More – Summer transfer window: Who will move this summer?